inveniosoftware/invenio/docs/developers/git-workflow.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 At this step the new-feature-b code is working both for Atlantis
 and for CDS contexts.
-You should now check official repo for any
+You should now check the official repo for any
 updates to catch any changes that may have been committed to
 origin/master in the meantime.